Taking A Step Back: The History of Drinking Water

 Chlorine is a powerful chemical that has long been needed to treat water for home consumption.
 It is a powerful water purification technique that kills germs, parasites, and other disease-causing organisms in ground or tap water.

-As such, water can be purified using chlorine tablets or fluid chlorine.
-As an off-the-rack water cleansing item, chlorine is relatively cheap yet effective.
+Water can be purified using chlorine tablets or liquid chlorine.
+As an off-the-shelf water disinfectant, chlorine is relatively inexpensive yet effective.

 ← Older Post Newer Post →